hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - available as an SaaS product offer to provide <span style="color: #bb6600">visibility and threat detection</span> within public cloud infrastructures
     - available in Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP)
   - monitor on-premises networks: at least one Cisco <span style="color: #bb6600">Stealthwatch cloud sensor appliance</span> deployed
+  - Private Network Monitoring (PNM)
+    - provide visibility and threat detection for the on-premises network
+    - deliver from the cloud as a SaaS solution
+    - prefer SaaS products and desire better awareness and security in their on-premises environments w/ less capital expenditure and operational overhead
+    - deploy lightweight software in a virtual machine or server that can consume a variety of native sources of telemetry or extract metadata from network packet flow
+    - encrypt this metadata and sends it to the Stealthwatch Cloud analytics platform for analysis
+    - consume <span style="color: #bb6600">metadata only</span>, packet payloads never retained or transferred outside the network

 - Cognitive Intelligence